 - □ Deposit cap.
-Check that the tenancy deposit you're being asked for is not more than 5 weeks' worth of rent (where annual rent is less than £50,000) or 6 weeks' rent (where annual rent is more than £50,000). - □ Deposit protection.
+Check that the tenancy deposit you're being asked for is not more than five weeks' worth of rent (where annual rent is less than £50,000) or six weeks' rent (where annual rent is more than £50,000). - Deposit protection.
 If the landlord asks for a deposit, check that it will be protected in a government approved scheme.
 Some schemes hold the money, and some insure it.
 You may be able to access a bond or guarantee scheme that will help you put the deposit together.
-Contact your local authority for advice. - ☐ You may be offered a deposit replacement product as an alternative to a cash deposit.
+Contact your local authority for advice. - You may be offered a deposit replacement product as an alternative to a cash deposit.
+Depending on the product, you may be required to pay a non-refundable fee up-front (often equivalent to one week's rent) and/or a monthly payment for the duration of your tenancy.
+With most products you will still be responsible for the costs of any damages incurred at the end of the tenancy or required to pay an excess on any claim for damages or unpaid rent.